Last updated: October 2021

 Equifax, Experian and TransUnion, the ICO and the major financial services trade associations have developed a common statement, Credit Reference Agency Information Notice (CRAIN).
 This defines the standards that all three Credit Reference Agencies will apply across all products and services in relation to processing consumer data.
 You can read the CRAIN here.

-We may use systems to make automated decisions using the personal information we have obtained from you and other sources about you or your business.
+We may use systems to send you automated communications or to make automated decisions using the personal information we have obtained from you and other sources about you.
 Automating decisions allows us to make consistent, efficient and quick decisions regarding the products and services we offer.
 These automated decisions can affect the products and services we may offer you now or in the future, or the price that we charge you for them.

 Currently we use automation in the following areas: